 3 Tips on How to Let Go of Resentments

 Here is a quick way to relieve yourself of old resentments.

-First you must allow yourself to search your mind for all the ill will of wrongs done you or you thought were done to you in your life no matter how minor.
+#1.
+First, you must allow yourself to search your mind for all the ill will of wrongs done you or you thought were done to you in your life no matter how minor.

+#3.
 Third, write down the resentments that you want to release and burn the list and let the smoke rise into the air.
 While the smoke goes upward visualize your body becoming unburdened and free.
 The benefit of doing this will generate new empowerment in your core being.
-This resurgence of personal power will add a lot to your character and increase your confidence as well as quality and substance to your life.
+This resurgence of personal power will add a lot to your character and increase your confidence as well as the quality and substance of your life.
 Positiveness happens when you invest, let go of negative and nurture you.

-So take ownership of yourself by investing in who you are in this moment.
+So take ownership of yourself by investing in who you are at this moment.
 Understand you can't be affected by something that you are not holding onto.
 Let go, be positive and strive to make a positive change in your life.

 For more information visit my website and click here to receive a free eBook.